mozilla-spidermonkey/spidermonkey.dev/_posts/2025-10-28-iongraph-web.md

 Edges may overlap visually as they run horizontally between layers.
 To resolve this, we sort edges into parallel "tracks", giving each a vertical offset.
 After tracking all the edges, we record the total height of the tracks and store it on the preceding layer as its "track height".
 This allows us to leave room for the edges in the final layout step.

 We first sort edges by their starting position, left to right.
 This produces a consistent arrangement of edges that has few vertical crossings in practice.
-Edges are then placed into tracks from the "outside in"—stacking rightward edges on top and leftward edges on the bottom, creating a new track if the edge would overlap with or cross any other edge.
+Edges are then placed into tracks from the "outside in", stacking rightward edges on top and leftward edges on the bottom, creating a new track if the edge would overlap with or cross any other edge.

 The diagram below is interactive.
 Click and drag the blocks to see how the horizontal edges get assigned to tracks.